 Phi Beta Sigma Fraternity, Inc. was founded at Howard University in Washington, D.C., January 9, 1914, by three young African-American male students who wanted to organize a Greek letter fraternity that would truly exemplify the ideals of brotherhood, scholarship, and service.
 In 1950 Phi Beta Sigma Fraternity became the first Greek organization to develop a youth auxiliary group, the Sigma Beta Club.
 The Sigma Beta Club offers a unique opportunity to develop values, leadership skills and social/cultural awareness in our youth during their developmental years.

-The fourth program included a variety of subjects from history to leadership to science.
-From May 30 - June 1, 2014, the Spirit of Lincoln Youth Leadership Academy presented a Heritage and Science Weekend trip to Lincoln Home National Historic Site and Old State Capitol State Historic Site in Springfield, IL; Jefferson National Expansion Memorial and Ulysses S. Grant National Historic Site in St. Louis, MO; Wilson's Creek National Battlefield in Republic, MO; and, George Washington Carver National monument in Diamond, MO.
+Trips to historic sites and museums have included both local and regional destinations.
+An example of this was the 2014, Heritage and Science Weekend trip to Lincoln Home National Historic Site and Old State Capitol State Historic Site in Springfield, IL; Jefferson National Expansion Memorial and Ulysses S. Grant National Historic Site in St. Louis, MO; Wilson's Creek National Battlefield in Republic, MO; and, George Washington Carver National monument in Diamond, MO.
 This trip was made possible through the National Park Foundation's Ticket to Ride program.

 The Academy programs have included: presentations, Civil War reenacting, films, and a variety of hands on activities.
 The Academy has taken place at a variety of locations, including, Abundant Faith Christian Center, Springfield Illinois African American History Museum, Old State Capitol State Historic Site, Lincoln Home National Historic Site, and the Boys and Girls Club of Central Illinois.